smarticoai/public-api/docs/api/interfaces/TMiniGamePrize.md

 > `optional` **font\_size?**: `number`

-Custom font size for the prize (desktop)
+Custom font size in px for rendering the prize name on the game surface (e.g. a wheel sector), desktop

 ***